Unreal Engine Live-Service Framework

 Overview

-To support a fast-paced, Warzone-inspired multiplayer title, I architected a robust, scalable live-service platform from the ground up.
-The core of the project is a distributed backend built on a microservice architecture using Go, designed to manage all critical player-facing metagame systems.
+To support a global-scale, multiplayer live-service title, I architected and implemented a robust, scalable platform designed to handle the rigorous demands of modern online gaming.
+The core of this project is a distributed backend built on a microservice architecture using Go, engineered to decouple critical game systems for high avaliability and maintainability.

-This system provides a persistent, backend-driven experience for players, handling everything from authentication and player progression to cosmetic inventories and monetization.
-The entire stack is containerized with Docker and managed by Kubernetes, deployed on dedicated VPS servers to ensure a production-grade, scalable, and resilient environment for a live-service game.
+This platform provides a seamless, persistent experience for players, managing everything from cross-platform authentication and authoritative progression to complex inventory management and real-money monetization.
+The entire infrastructure is containerized with Docker and orchestrated by Kubernetes, ensuring a production-grade, resilient environment capable of auto-scaling to meet player demand.

 Scope